 Whenever you go to a gym or a fitness center, your trainer always divides the time between upper body, lower body, and core workouts.
-In a home gym setup, we have observed that while a majority of the people tend to get sufficient upper body and core workouts, the lower body workouts are ignored.
+In a home gym setup, we have observed that while a majority of the people tend to get sufficient upper body and core workouts.
+They ignore the lower body workouts though.
 Getting a good leg press machine can solve that problem.

 How often have you seen people who have a very fit upper body and a muscular core, but have skinny legs!
 The secret to reaching peak fitness is to never skip leg day.
-We know how boring they can be, but we hope that by the time you reach the end of this article, not only will you find the perfect leg press machine for your home gym, but you will also fall in love with leg days.
+We know how boring they can be.
+We hope that by the time you reach the end of this article, not only will you find the perfect leg press machine for your home gym, but you will also fall in love with leg days.

 6 Best Leg Press Machines in 2021